awslabs/amazon-timestream-tools/sample_apps/python/influxdb/influxdb_v3_ingestion/README.md

       for f in ./data/*; do aws s3 cp $f s3://<bucket name>/influxdb_v3_sample_data; done
       ```

-   c.
-In addition to the above environment variables, set the following environment variables:
-      - `S3_BUCKET_NAME`: The name of the S3 bucket you created.
-      - `S3_OBJECT_KEY`: The object key for the sample data within your S3 bucket.
-This defaults to `influxdb_v3_sample_data/sample_data.csv` and `influxdb_v3_sample_data/sample_data.parquet` for the respective samples.
 5. Create a Python virtual environment:
    ```shell
    python3 -m venv .env